dmitriysolovev/data-engineer/labs/14-Provision-explore-Azure-Databricks.md

     ```

 4. Run the new cell, which contains SQL code to return the name and price of products in the *Touring Bikes* category.
-5. You've finished Azure DataBricks exploration.
+5. You've finished Azure Databricks exploration.
 Navigate to the **Compute** section and terminate your cluster to avoid unnecessary charges.